Duis autem vel eum iriure dolor in hendrerit.

 Research topic: Cellular and molecular characterizations of rapid changes during synaptic plasticity

 Membrane dynamics.
 We pioneered the “flash-and-freeze” approach that adds temporal information to electron micrographs.
 Electron microscopy traditionally only captures a static image of cells.
 To visualize membrane dynamics, we combined optogenetic stimulation of neurons with high-pressure freezing.
 By varying the intervals between stimulation and freezing, we can essentially make a “flip-book” of cellular dynamics at a millisecond temporal resolution.
-Using this approach, we are studying the cellular and molecular mechanisms underlying rapid membrane trafficking at synapses.

 Molecular topology and dynamics.
 We developed a correlative super-resolution fluorescence microscopy and electron microscopy approach that visualizes proteins in electron micrographs.
 We found a method that preserves fluorescence through harsh fixation and plastic embedding.
 We perform super-resolution and electron microscopy imaging on the same ultrathin sections of tissues and map the molecular topology onto the subcellular structures.
 This technique can be used to pinpoint the locations of proteins within their subcellular context.
-In combination with the “flash-and-freeze” approach, we are studying the molecular dynamics at synapses.